guard/guard-nanoc/README.md

 ## Installation

-Add these lines to your application's Gemfile:
+Add the `guard-nanoc` gem inside the `nanoc` group to your application's Gemfile:

     group :nanoc do
       gem 'guard-nanoc'